galvandaniel/sand-sim/README.md

 ## Usage
 ### Prerequisites

-- Linux Distribution ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install) can be used if running on Windows)
+If running on a Linux Distribution:
+- Contents of "sand-sim" directory as downloaded from the "releases" tab.
 - SDL2
 - SDL2_image

+If running on Windows:
-- "sand" binary as downloaded from the "releases" tab.
+- Contents of "sand-sim-win" directory as downloaded from the "releases" tab.

+Alternatively, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) can be used if running on Windows to use the Linux version.

 ### Installation

+sand-sim must be executed with its "assets" directory in the same location as the executable.

 SDL2 is required for sand-sim to run.

+For Windows users, this means the provided "SDL2.dll" and "SDL2_image.dll" must be present in the same directory as "sand.exe".
+(This is already set up in the "sandwin" directory)

+sand-sim can then be run using the "sand.exe" executable.

+For Linux/Unix users, SDL2 must be installed system-wide.

-To install the library system-wide on Linux/Unix, run the following command:
+To do this, run the following command:

 ```bash
 sudo apt-get install libsdl2-2.0-0